gbauza3destinee/zodiacGenerator/README.md

 ### Zodiak's API Syntax Rules

 Searching Requirements
-- The Birthdate of a User must be formatted without year and solely in MM DD format.
+- The User input must be formatted without year and solely in MM DD format.
-- The input is limited to letters, numbers, and special characters '/' and ‘_’.
+- The input does not allow any special characters other than numbers.

 Listing Requirements